zhanglu295/LRTK/README.md

     -N --noBX, generate additional fq file that has BX info or not [default: yes] -c --config, configuration file [default: outdir/config/Basic.config]

 `CFQ_ALN` verifies the barcode info and calculates the sequencing quality of original fastq files, and performs alignment using `bwa`.
+In order to speed up the scheme, multithreading is implemented, and the parallele number has been fixed as 4.
 Output files would be listed in outputdir/Result_list/Basic_CFQ_ALN_result.txt.
 Meanwhile, list of input files for the next step `MARK` would be generate at the end of `CFQ_ALN`: outputdir/Result_list/Basic_MARK_input.txt. <br>